sency-ai/smkit-ui-flutter-demo/README.md

 ## Migration from Previous Versions

-If you're upgrading from an earlier version, please see the [Migration Guide v1.2.9](docs/migration-v1.2.9.md) for the latest upgrade instructions, including Android 15 compatibility improvements.
+If you're upgrading from an earlier version, please see the [Migration Guide v1.3.0](docs/migration-v1.3.0.md) for the latest upgrade instructions, including Android 16 compatibility and modern build tools.